IBM Monochrome Display Adapter: Disadvantage

-A typical 8-bit monochrome card could turn the 16-bit 8 MHz ISA bus into an 8-bit 4 MHz PC bus, which resulted in having the bus bandwidth cut by up to 75%.
-If the monochrome card was added to the PC as a second card besides a normal VGA card for debugging purposes, this resulted in slow VGA performance.
-Microsoft recommended in its Writing HOT Games for Microsoft Windows (1994) to remove the monochrome card in such a setup for maximum speed of the VGA card.
+A typical 8-bit monochrome card can turn the 16-bit 8 MHz ISA bus into an 8-bit 4 MHz PC bus, which cuts bus bandwidth by up to 75%.
+If the monochrome card is added to the PC as a second card besides a normal VGA card for debugging purposes, this results in slow VGA performance.
+Microsoft recommended removing the monochrome card in such a setup for maximum speed of the VGA card.

 Reception

 The author of an internal IBM publication stated in October 1981 that he had planned to purchase the CGA adapter but changed his mind after seeing its poor display quality.
 Describing MDA as beautiful, he observed that "you stare at text a whole lot more than you stare at color graphics".
 MDA was more popular than CGA for business applications.
 The higher resolution of MDA's text and inclusion of a printer port made it more appealing for the business applications that were the focus of the original PC.
 However, dissatisfaction with its limitations quickly led to third parties releasing competing hardware.

-A well known example was the Hercules Graphics Card.
-Introduced in 1982, it offered both an MDA-compatible high resolution text mode and a monochrome graphics mode.
-The founder of Hercules Computer Technology, Van Suwannukul, created the Hercules Graphics Card so that he could work on his doctoral thesis on an IBM PC using the Thai alphabet, which was impossible at the low resolution of CGA or the fixed character set of MDA.
-It could address individual pixels, and displayed a black and white picture of 720 × 348 pixels.
-This resolution was superior to the CGA card, yet offered pixel-addressable graphics, so despite lacking color capability, the Hercules adapter's offer of high resolution bitmap graphics combined with MDA-grade text quality made it a popular choice, which was even shipped with many clones.
+A well known example is the Hercules Graphics Card.
+Introduced in 1982, it offers both an MDA-compatible high resolution text mode and a monochrome graphics mode.
+The founder of Hercules Computer Technology, Van Suwannukul, created the Hercules Graphics Card so that he could work on his doctoral thesis on an IBM PC using the Thai alphabet, which is impossible at the low resolution of CGA or the fixed character set of MDA.
+Hercules can address individual pixels, and displays a black and white pixel-addressable graphics of 720 × 348 pixels, superior to the CGA card.
+Despite lacking color capability, the Hercules adapter's combination of high resolution bitmap graphics and MDA-grade text quality made it a popular choice, and many clone cards appeared.